godarklight/concorde/Models/ReadmeModel.txt

 - the tail wheel door seems too long : one part of tail gear hole is closed by the small left and right doors.
 - the water deflector of main gear crosses the fuselage at retraction.
+- closed doors of front gear are too wide.

 Known problems cockpit
 ----------------------